I Want Candy: Melanie C version

-"I Want Candy" was the second single to be taken from Melanie C's fourth album This Time, in the UK, Denmark and Italy.
-The song was also the soundtrack to the movie of the same name, and the video featured Melanie dancing for the first time since the Spice Girls.
-Melanie split her time between the UK and Europe, where she was promoting "The Moment You Believe", and as a result, the single was not heavily promoted and reached No. 24 — although on the physical chart, the single reached No. 7.
+"I Want Candy" was released as the second single from English singer Melanie C's fourth album This Time, and the first single in the UK, Denmark and Italy, released on 26 March 2007.
+The song was also the soundtrack to the film of the same name, and the video featured Melanie dancing for the first time since the Spice Girls.
+Melanie split her time between the UK and Europe, where she was promoting "The Moment You Believe", and as a result, the single was not heavily promoted and reached No. 24 – although on the physical chart, the single reached No. 7.
 "I Want Candy" went on to sell 12,510 copies in the UK, but had better success in Italy (No. 9) and Denmark (No. 12).

 Melanie premiered her version of the song during Al Murray's Happy Hour on ITV1 on 24 February 2007.
 The video was premiered on 2 March 2007 in the UK.
 The song was released as Italy's and Denmark's first single from the new album, where it reached No. 9 in both countries, while in other European countries, the ballad "The Moment You Believe" was chosen.

 Music video

-In the video for "I Want Candy", Melanie C is featured in a skin-tight catsuit, featuring a sexually suggestive dance routine with half-naked bodybuilders in crowd-controller uniforms.
-The video instantly grabbed the No. 1 spot on YouTube with 200,000 hits in its first day.
+A music video for "I Want Candy", directed by Tim Royes, depicts Melanie C in a skin-tight catsuit, featuring a sexually suggestive dance routine with half-naked bodybuilders in crowd-controller uniforms.
+The video instantly grabbed the number one spot on YouTube with 200,000 hits in its first day.

-Formats and track listings

-These are the formats and track listings of major single releases of "I Want Candy" by Melanie C.